 - The Ohio Statewide Family Engagement Network is a group of dedicated education professionals from across Ohio, comprised of representatives from each of Ohio’s regions along with organizations whose work supports families of diverse learners, including students with disabilities.
 The network collaboratively researches, develops, and supports the implementation of tools and strategies for regional teams and school districts to effectively engage and empower families and communities.
 Through the Network’s activities to support strong family-school partnerships, family and community needs and strengths are recognized and prioritized at every level, resulting in improved student and family outcomes and better school climates.

 - Parent Mentors are not employed by the State Support Team but do work collaboratively with the State Support Team, parents, and school districts to improve the quality of education for children with disabilities.
 The role of the parent mentor is to guide families through the special education process.
-If you need Parent Mentor assistance and your district does not belong to the Parent Mentor Program, you should contact Ohio Coalition for the Education of Children with Disabilities.
+If you need Parent Mentor assistance and your district does not belong to the Parent Mentor Program, contact Ohio Coalition for the Education of Children with Disabilities.

 - Surrogate Parents address the needs of students with disabilities who don't have parents or a legal guardian to represent them as their individualized educational plan is developed.
 The Program is designed to help school districts implement the Individuals with Disabilities Education Act of 2004 (IDEA 2004) parent surrogate regulations.
 SST 16 maintains the surrogate parent directory for the region.